-Do you know what affects your Social Security benefit amount?Finances
+Do you know what affects your Social Security benefit amount?This content is categorized as:

 Your benefit amount is primarily determined by your earnings.
 This may sound straightforward, but the Social Security Administration (SSA) considers the 35 highest-earning years, adjusts them for inflation, and applies a complex formula to arrive at your primary insurance amount.
-This is the benefit you can plan to receive at full retirement age (FRA), which will fall between ages 66 and 67 depending on your birth year.
+You can plan to receive this expected benefit at full retirement age (FRA), which will fall between ages 66 and 67 depending on your birth year.
 Your benefit cannot exceed the maximum amount (as adjusted annually for inflation).

 The Social Security Administration designed the reduction for early filing to provide essentially the same total benefit as a retiree would have received filing at FRA, just in smaller amounts over more years.
 However, the longer you live, the greater the impact you will enjoy from any increases you receive by waiting to file.
 You should therefore factor your health and life expectancy into your filing decision.

 The benefit amount, once claimed, is permanent in most cases.
 There is nothing more you can do to increase the benefit at that point, with a few exceptions.
-However, all benefits are indexed annually for inflation.
-In 2021, the increase was 1.3 percent.
+However, all Social Security benefits are indexed annually for inflation.
+In 2023, the increase was 8.7 percent.

 About one-third of Social Security recipients pay income tax on a portion of their benefits.
 Benefits become taxable based on other sources of income — wages, pension, withdrawals from retirement accounts and investment income (including tax-exempt interest on municipal bonds).
 To determine whether benefits are taxable, take your total income from the sources above and add half your benefit amount.